 The initial public offering price of our common stock in this offering is considerably more than the net tangible book value per share of our common stock.
 Investors purchasing shares of common stock in this offering will pay a price that substantially exceeds the value of our tangible assets after subtracting liabilities.
-As a result, investors will, as of September 30, 2011:
+As a result, these investors will, as of December 31, 2011:

-- incur immediate dilution of \$ per share of common stock, based on the initial public offering price of \$ per share of common stock; and - contribute % of the total amount invested to date to fund our company based on the initial offering price of \$ per share of common stock, but will own only % of the outstanding shares of common stock after the offering.
+- incur immediate dilution of \$2.83 per share of common stock, based on an assumed initial public offering price of \$5.00 per share of common stock; and - contribute 53% of the total amount invested to date to fund our company based on an assumed initial offering price of \$5.00 per share of common stock, but will own only 44% of the outstanding shares of common stock after the offering.